Ip Man 3

 The inciting incident occurs at 13 minutes when Triad enforcers working for American property developer Frank attack the school where Ip Man's son studies, attempting to intimidate the principal into selling.
 The violence brings danger directly into Ip Man's world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Ip Man actively chooses to take night watch duty at the school, committing himself to defending the community.
+This shows the protagonist's commitment to Ip Man actively chooses to take night watch duty at the school, committing himself to defending the community.
 This decision launches him into direct conflict with Frank's organization, crossing from peaceful master to active protector., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, After rescuing his son and defeating Frank, Ip Man returns to find Wing Sing gravely ill in the hospital.
 The "whiff of death" is literal: his wife is dying.
 He realizes he may have won every battle but failed at what mattered most., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.